adjenadic/tcp-public-chatroom/README.md

 # TCP Public Chatroom

 ## Summary

-A simple Java TCP public chatroom with Swing GUI made for a CS computer networking project.
+TCP Public Chatroom is a straightforward Java application with a Swing GUI, developed for a computer networking project.
+This project implements a basic public chatroom using TCP.